-You’ve got to love any recipe that contains inexpensive ingredients, is quick to make, and tastes like you spent hours on it.
+This Fried Cabbage with Kielbasa is one of the most popular keto recipes here on the site, and I can see why.
+You've got to love any recipe that contains inexpensive ingredients, is quick to make, and tastes like you spent hours on it.
 That is pretty much the food trifecta.
-This recipe fits the criteria for all three.
-Add in the fact that it is low carb and gluten free, and it’s like winning the food lottery.
+This easy sausage and cabbage dinner fits the criteria for all three.
+Add in the fact that it is low carb and gluten free, and it's like winning the food lottery.
 Cabbage has long since been a low carb staple.
-Here are some random facts about the worlds second most consumed vegetable.
-(The first being potatoes.)

 1. Cabbage is one of the oldest vegetables, dating back to the 1600’s.

 2. Cabbage is rich source of vitamins C, K, B6 and B9 and minerals such as manganese and calcium.

 3. Cabbage contains quantities of fiber and iron, which help to keep the digestive tract and colon in a healthy condition.

 4. Cabbage is available in many varieties: red or purple, green and Napa cabbage, usually found in Chinese cooking, bok choi and Brussel Sprouts.